Double Star Calculator - Technical Documentation

 Projected Separation

-Calculates a conservative lower bound of the projected physical separation between two stars by evaluating the projected separation at the distance of the nearer component.
+Calculates a conservative lower bound of the projected physical separation in parsec between two stars by evaluating the projected separation at the average distance davg of both components.

-where dnear is the smaller of the two distances and θ is the angular separation in radians.
+where θ is the angular separation in radians.

 Absolute Magnitude